ririw/weekendproject-autocomplete/README.markdown

     pull in a suggestion, so of course later on this text content came with heaps of accidental whitespace and that looked dumb.
   * Mon Jun 23 00:02:37 EST 2014 - Lots of messing around in HTML, not worth mentioning.
+  * Mon Jun 23 20:28:50 EST 2014 - P - 04cb70d157b3fa7fef9dca33b1b6ccbcfee25a3b: Now, it turns out I don't want to
+    auto complete on words, but on letters.
+Derp!
+Refactor, but it'll be interesting to see how easy/hard this'll be.
+    This might have been avoided with user stories or something, but I'm not too fussed.
+It may require some re-engineering of the suggestion algorithm, because it needs to now look ahead, rather than simply looking for the next word.
+But this is far too inefficient.
+Instead, we need to build a hybrid word/char scheme.

 # Discoveries
 ## Memory use profiling